 Religion and LeeEeSee

 Rehnadee Shum is a Language for Meditation, its goal is to help meditators achieve their spiritual goals.
 These goals are mystic experiences that are universal in nature.
-In Eastern Mystical schools that are connected to religions such as Hinduism, Buddhism, Jainism, Zen or Taoism their devotional aspects do filter into meditative effort.
-Using of mantras, worship rituals and devotion to dieties are part and parcle of mystic effort in these schools.
+In Eastern Mystical Schools that are connected to religions such as Hinduism, Buddhism, Jainism, Zen or Taoism their devotional aspects do filter into meditative effort.
+Using of mantras, worship rituals and devotion to dieties are part and parcel of mystic effort with these schools.
 Rehnadee Shum being universal in its scope as a Language for Meditation allows it to be adopted with religious practices of various religions that is part of the culture of the meditator.
 For instance mantras of different religions, practices that prepare a meditator's mind for meditation that is conducive to a mystics cultural affinity can be part of their LeeEeSee.
-No matter one's religion the Shummef's guide is that there should be no conflict to the practice of one's religion.
-Religion is important aspect of human life as it is part of the Four Perspecitives of the Mind–Tyaf, The Persepective of Hope.
+No matter one's religion the Shummef's guide is that there should be no conflict with the practice of one's religion.
+Religion is important aspect of human life since it is part of the Four Perspecitives of the Mind–Tyaf, The Persepective of Hope.
 If any doubt crops up about one's religious beliefs and practice of Rehnadee Shum meditations one can consult a Rehnadee Shum Master or Shum Guide for clairfication or how to manage any personal conflicts that may crop up from the intermingling of faith and spirituality.
 The rule of thumb here is that Rehnadee Shum is a Language for Meditation, it is a tool for the practice of meditation.
-In and of itself it is not a religion and can be practiced universally just as how hatha yoga–yoga exercises has been universally accepted as an exercise.
+In and of itself it is not a religion and can be practiced universally just as how yoga exercises (hatha yoga) has been universally accepted as an exercise method.

 Shumnam–Dynamic Meditation